pbv-public/partner-sdk-nodejs/README.md

 - `stats` various stats about the game for advanced players
   - Explore the _stats_ schema at <https://pbv-public.github.io/stats?s=~stats~game>
   - Schema changes and diffs are in our [`pbv-public/stats` repo](https://github.com/pbv-public/stats/blob/dev/CHANGELOG.md)
-- `cutVideo` contains a link to the rally-sliced (dead time removed) .mp4.
 - only included if `insights` is included:
   - `vid` - the unique ID of the video in our system
   - `aiEngineVersion` - the version number of our AI used to process the video